remarshal-project/remarshal/README.md

 ## Known limitations

 * Remarshal currently only supports TOML 0.4.0.
-* MessagePack with binary fields can't be converted to JSON or TOML with the Python 3 version of remarshal.
-It is properly converted to and from YAML.
+* MessagePack and YAML with binary fields can't be converted to JSON or TOML with the Python 3 version of remarshal.
+They can be converted between each other.
 With Python 2 binary fields are coerced to strings.
-This means that `msgpack2*` is lossy.
+This means that with Python 2 `{msgpack,yaml}2*` is lossy.

 ## Installation